Lymphatus/libcaesium/README.md

 - `quality`: in a range from 0 to 100, the quality of the resulting image.
 If the optimization flag is `true`, the level is set to `100`.
 Default: `80`.

 #### webp
-WebP compression is tricky.
+WebP's compression is tricky.
 The format is already well optimized and using the `optimize` flag will probably result in a bigger image.
 ```Rust
 pub struct Parameters {
     pub quality: u32,